Get

 How to Stop Dog Aggression

-Anyone who has a dog displaying aggressive behavior can go through these steps to try to eliminate problems.
-Sometimes, older dogs respond well to behavior training, or they might need medical attention.
+Anyone who has a dog displaying aggressive behavior can do something to manage it.
+Some cases can go through these general steps to try to eliminate problems.
+Sometimes, older dogs respond well to behavior training, and in some other cases might need medical attention.

 Pay Attention to Aggression Cues

 Take another look at the different kinds of dog aggression.
 Pinpointing one kind is a step closer to understanding why your dog acted the way that they did.
 Simply take note of when and where it happened, who was around, and what else was going on at the time.
-The dog’s behavior is almost always a reaction to an underlying issue.
-Diagnosing the dog’s behavior is the first step in trying to stop it.
+The dog’s behavior is almost always a reaction to a trigger.
+Deciphering the dog’s behavior is the first step in trying to stop it.

 Determine the Cause or Recipient of the Aggression